 Lasting change takes time.

-Change requires you to disconnect from the judgements you have and instead allow yourself to be in a state of curiosity.
+Change requires you to disconnect from your judgments and instead allow yourself to be in a state of curiosity.

-The most important place to start from is self-acceptance.
-Now, don’t click away, that’s not code for – “let yourself off the hook.”
-Let me explain…there’s more than meets the eye here!
+The most important place to start is self-acceptance.
+Don’t click away; that’s not code for “let yourself off the hook.”
+Let me explain… there’s more than meets the eye here!

 Acceptance does NOT mean:

 Life is constantly moving and shifting and so are you.
-You can change your life, your body, your relationships, how you talk to yourself and many more things in life at any time, so you can practice self-acceptance.
+You can change your life, body, relationships, talk to yourself, and many more things at any time to practice self-acceptance.

 What acceptance means will change over time as you grow.
-It means integrating where you are right now while keeping your focus on the bigger goals you have for your life!
+It means integrating where you are right now while focusing on the bigger goals you have for your life!

-The purpose of acceptance is to help you get from where you are today and pointed in the direction of greater consciousness and growth.
+Acceptance aims to help you get from where you are today and point you toward greater consciousness and growth.

-The benefit is that the changes you make are more refined and speak to what you truly want…the possibilities are endless.
+The benefit is that the changes you make are more refined and speak to what you genuinely want…the possibilities are endless.

 Making conscious change